tcriess/lightspeed-chat/README.md

 *Note*: Building and running has only been tested on Linux platforms using Go v1.16.
 So: YMMV.

-Run `build-binaries-prod.sh` in the main directory.
+Run `build-binaries-prod.sh` in the main directory (note that due to the SQLite dependency, the resulting binary may not run on every glibc version).
+It is also possible to use the vagrant docker image (Ubuntu 20.04) for building via `build-binaries-prod-vagrant.sh`, so the executables run on Ubuntu 20.04.

 Alternatively:

 ```shell
 cd cmd/lightspeed-chat